 Holiday packages to New South Wales make travelling the city and country a breeze.
 A NSW package deal makes sure everything is taken care of, allowing you to enjoy your getaway stress free with all accommodation, flights, transfers, tours and meals taken care of.
 It also saves you money!
 TravelOnline has a number of special NSW holiday packages to choose from which can be customised to suit your individual needs.

 The New South Wales Coast stretches from Tweed Heads on the Queensland border - right down to Eden on the Victorian border.
 Australians drive on the left, and roads are generally good with major routes well signposted and speed limits and distances expressed in kilometres.
 New South Wales operates on daylight saving time from March to October where clocks are put an hour forward (later).
-Sydney is Australia's biggest city with a population over 4.5 million and Newcastle is the country's biggest non-capital city with a population over half a million.
+Sydney is Australia's biggest city with a population over 4.5 million and Newcastle is the country's second largest non-capital city with a population over half a million.